Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI Weather Prediction Model Against a High-Resolution NWP Model: Discrimination ability

-\begin{itemize} \item One minute ASOS data was retrieved from https://mesonet.agron.iastate.edu/request/asos/1min.phtml which contains an archive of data provided by the National Climatic Data Center. \item HRRR data was retrived from https://hrrrzarr.s3.amazonaws.com/index.html. \item GraphCast-GFS data was retrieved from https://noaa-oar-mlwp-data.s3.amazonaws.com/index.html. \item ERA5 data was retrieved from https://console.cloud.google.com/storage/browser/weatherbench2/data/era5. \end{itemize}
+The original data sources for the data stored in the above record were retrieved from the following sources: \begin{itemize} \item One minute ASOS data was retrieved from https://mesonet.agron.iastate.edu/request/asos/1min.phtml which contains an archive of data provided by the National Climatic Data Center. \item HRRR data was retrieved from https://hrrrzarr.s3.amazonaws.com/index.html. \item GraphCast-GFS data was retrieved from https://noaa-oar-mlwp-data.s3.amazonaws.com/index.html. \item ERA5 data was retrieved from https://console.cloud.google.com/storage/browser/weatherbench2/data/era5. \end{itemize}

+The twCRPS, CRPS for ensembles, Brier score for ensembles, and Q-Q plots were added to the \textit{scores} Python package \citep{Leeuwenburg_2024} as part of this work and can also be found at https://github.com/nci/scores.
+The specific version of \textit{scores} used in this work was 2.5.0 \citep{leeuwenburg_2026_18638494}.
+Other methods including the Diebold Mariano (with the Hering-Genton modification) test and isotonic regression can also be found in the \textit{scores} Python package.